kmohammedsu/ph4/readme.md

 ### GDP Health Spending by Cluster
 ![download-8.png](attachment:fb483d96-c925-4b94-a3f1-c779dda77452.png)
+**Boxplots comparing health spending across clusters.**

 Our final plot looked at how much money each group devotes to health (as a percentage of GDP):

-Cluster 0 spent the highest — this cluster likely consists of wealthier countries with wealthier health-funded healthcare systems.
+Cluster 0 spent the highest-this cluster likely consists of wealthier countries with wealthier health-funded healthcare systems.

 Cluster 3 spent the lowest, maybe for poorer or war-hit regions.

 Clusters 1 and 2 were in between.

 This makes sense: it means our clumping is important beyond theory.
-Countries didn't clump together at random — clumping together revealed large health and governance differences.
+Countries didn't clump together at random-clumping together revealed large health and governance differences.

 ### Political Corruption by Cluster:

 ![download-9.png](attachment:5c9414f7-6689-420b-9224-ceeae5c532e9.png)
+**Boxplots showing corruption index scores across clusters.**

 This plot shows how the corruption index varies across clusters (0 = least corrupt, 1 = most corrupt).
 The differences are significant:

-Cluster 0 has extremely low corruption — likely made up of countries with strong governance, regulatory systems, and public accountability.
+Cluster 0 has extremely low corruption-likely made up of countries with strong governance, regulatory systems, and public accountability.
 These countries also had the highest health spending.

 Cluster 1 spans a wide corruption range, suggesting it includes countries undergoing political or institutional transition.

 Cluster 2 represents a mix, with some clean and some corrupt countries, but not the worst.

-Cluster 3 is clearly the most corrupt — its entire boxplot sits above 0.4.
+Cluster 3 is clearly the most corrupt-its entire boxplot sits above 0.4.
 This strongly suggests a connection between poor governance and weak health outcomes.

-This validates the importance of including governance metrics when analyzing health data — they matter a lot.
+This validates the importance of including governance metrics when analyzing health data-they matter a lot.

 ### Top Causes of Death by Cluster
 ![download-10.png](attachment:c61f981b-0f12-41fc-85f4-7940c48ee619.png)